Is Aquaphor Safe for Dogs? Dos and Don’ts

 What Alternatives Are There to Aquaphor for Dogs?

+What ointments are safe for dogs to use?
 Depending on your dog’s particular needs, some alternatives to Aquaphor exist.
-These alternatives are frequently created for canine usage, making them secure and efficient for treating skin and paw issues.
+These ointments are frequently created for canine use, making them secure and efficient for treating skin and paw issues.
 Here are some substitutes to consider.

 1. Paw Balms Made Especially for Dogs